Concept 1 — The Structure of the Nervous System

 Draw the Reflex Arc from Memory

-At IONX Labs Learning Centre, our O Level Biology classes cover the human nervous system O level topic in full — from neurone structure and reflex arc diagrams to synaptic transmission and nervous vs endocrine comparisons.
-Our small classes of maximum 8 students mean every diagram question and every comparison table gets properly checked and corrected.
+At IONX Labs, O Level Biology classes cover the nervous system in full — neurone structure, reflex arc diagrams, synaptic transmission, and the nervous vs endocrine comparison.
+Classes are capped at 8 students, so every diagram gets checked every session.

 Frequently Asked Questions